 Each week we receive several phone calls and emails from small business owners and other CPAs across the country who have read our Taxpayer’s Comprehensive Guide to LLCs and S Corps and praised the wealth of information.
 Regardless of your current situation, whether you are considering starting your own business or entertaining a contracting gig, or you are an experienced business owner, the contents of this book are for you.

 This book will show you how to reduce your self-employment taxes through an S Corporation election and how to use your corporation to your retirement and fringe benefit advantage.
 You will also learn the operational considerations of an S Corp plus the 185 reasons you should NOT elect S Corp status.
 Want to talk about tax deductions?
 That’s in here too.

 This book is written with the general taxpayer in mind.
 Too many resources simply regurgitate complex tax code without explanation.
 While in some cases tax code and court opinions are duplicated verbatim because of precision of the words, this book strives to explain many technical concepts in layperson terms with some added humor and opinions.
 We believe you will find this book educational as well as amusing.

 Enjoy!
 And please send us all comments, hang-ups and static.
-This book is as much yours as it is ours, except the tiny royalty party- that’s ours.
+This book is as much yours as it is ours, except the tiny royalty part- that’s ours.
 Stop by and we’ll buy you a beer with the pennies.

-WCG (formerly Watson CPA Group)
+WCG Inc. (formerly the Watson CPA Group)

 2393 Flying Horse Club Drive